bdewilde/bdewilde.github.io/_drafts/automatic-extraction-of-good-keyphrases.md

 ### Results

 Okay, now that I've scared/bored away all but the truly interested, let's dig into some code and results!
 As an example document, I'll use all of the text in this post _up to_ this results section; as a reference corpus, I'll use all other posts on this blog.
-In principle, a reference corpus isn't necessary for single-document keyphrase extraction, but it's generally helpful to compare a document's candidates against other documents' to characterize its particular content.
+In principle, a reference corpus isn't necessary for single-document keyphrase extraction (example: TextRank), but it's often helpful to compare a document's candidates against other documents' to characterize its particular content.
 Consider that _tf*idf_ reduces to just _tf_ (term frequency) in the case of a single document since _idf_ (inverse document frequency) is the same value for every candidate.

 As mentioned, there are many ways to extract candidate keyphrases from a document; here's a simplified and compact implementation of the "noun phrases only" heuristic method:

 {% highlight python %}
 def extract_candidate_chunks(text, grammar=r'KT: {(<JJ>* <NN.*>+ <IN>)? <JJ>* <NN.*>+}'):
     import itertools, nltk

+    stop_words = set(nltk.corpus.stopwords.words('english'))
     chunker = nltk.chunk.regexp.RegexpParser(grammar)
     tagged_sents = nltk.pos_tag_sents(nltk.word_tokenize(sent) for sent in nltk.sent_tokenize(text))
     all_chunks = list(itertools.chain.from_iterable(nltk.chunk.tree2conlltags(chunker.parse(tagged_sent))